abhisheksaini129/top-dishes-voting/README.md

 ## Getting started with account login

- I have provide the login credentials in user.json file, you login with any account, then it is navigate through buttons and pictures on homepage.
+ I have provide the login credentials in "Users.json" file in "database" folder of "src" directory, you login with any account, then it is navigate through buttons and pictures on homepage.